sergeyfrolov95/cash-machine/README.md

 This is cash machine application based on web.
 You can try it by yourself [here](http://167.99.244.143:8000/).

-There are test data available:
+There is test data available:
 1. Card number: 1111-1111-1111-1111, PIN: 2222
 2. Card number: 2222-2222-2222-2222, PIN: 3333